Gethe/wow-ui-source/README.markdown

 will add 10% to the debuff up to a maximum of 100% damage taken.

     * Arathi Basin

+      * Arathi Basin is now available as a 10v10-player rated Battleground.

       * Flags should now cap in 7 seconds, down from 8.